laurenpowers20/hamburger-menu/README.md

 );
 ```

 16. Navigate back to Hamburger.jsx.
-Import
+Import NavLink up top.

 ```javascript
 import { NavLink } from "react-router-dom";
 ```

-17. Link up your NavLink routes in those <li> tags.
-I keep the <li> tags becuase that's how you make a <nav> by convention.
+17. Link up your NavLink routes in those `<li>` tags.
+I keep the `<li>` tags becuase that's how you make a `<nav>` by convention.
 Some CSS will take the bullet points off.
 Do what ya want though!

 ```javascript
 <li>